by Lawrence Welsh with paintings by Bill Rakocy

 Graced with a cover photograph by Peggy Peattie, Carney Takedown is a collection of twenty poems by Lawrence Welsh and four full-color paintings by the late grandmaster of the southwestern scene, Bill Rakocy.
-It had a limited print run, but we're working on an inexpensive e-book, for later in 2016.
+It had a limited print run, but is now available from the Kindle Store.

 Check out the Publisher's Introduction by Jonathan Penton: